 However, it’ll be such a small percentage of people that actually hit the ground running – that it won’t make a difference in the long-run.

 We touched on the fact that you’ll need to send out an incredibly valuable and helpful freebie (otherwise known as a lead magnet) – but you may still have no idea what type of freebie you can offer that’ll stand out.

 You want to resurrect your email list, for good.
 So, of course, it has to be show-stopping.

 You may already have something tucked away that you hadn’t even thought of.

 Let’s put it this way: you want this freebie to be so valuable that they’re wondering why it’s free.

 In simple terms – if you already have a paid product (not a several hundred dollar course, but something of value), then you can use that as your “freebie”.

 Since it’s a one-time offer, you may find this is the best course of action to keep as many real, genuine subscribers as possible.

 If you don’t already have paid product – don’t fret.
 You can whip up something ultra-valuable in no time!

-How do I create a freebie that reeks of value?
+How do I create a freebie full of value?